rishisuresh7/Anonymous-Mail/README.md

 # Mail
-Used to Send anonymous Mails from any email address.
+Used to Send anonymous Mails from any email address.</br>
 Upload to a server and try!!!